rajagopal-reddy/Backend_Traini8_RajaGopalReddy/README.md

 # Training Center Registry

 The **Training Center Registry** is a Spring Boot-based application for managing training centers.
-It provides APIs for creating and retrieving training centers with proper validation, error handling, and exception management.
+It provides APIs for creating and retrieving training centers with proper validation, error handling and exception management.
 The project uses a MySQL database for persistence.

 ---